Nomad-Media/samples/nomad-samples/js/account-authenticaton/Readme.md

 > You can download Live Server [here](https://ritwickdey.github.io/vscode-live-server/).

 ## Step 1

-Download the Nomad Registration from [here](https://download-directory.github.io/?url=https://github.com/Nomad-Media/samples/tree/main/nomad-samples/js/account-authenticaton) and unzip it.
-Once unzipped you should see this:
+Open the folder samples/nomad-samples/js/account-authentication.
+You should see this:

 ![](https://files.readme.io/efea088-authdirjs.png)